 Helping those who are less fortunate through outreach is an important part of the church mission, and the opportunity to learn and serve will yield positive benefits to both those individuals and organizations benefitted as well as teen outreach members.
 In addition, the teens in the congregation who choose to participate will learn valuable life lessons and experience.

-Sample Events Family Promise of Bergen County "Hike or Bike" at Van Neste Square, Ridgewood.
+Some sample events include Family Promise of Bergen County "Hike or Bike" at Van Neste Square, Ridgewood.
 Members of the St. Elizabeth's Teen Outreach Committee participate in this event to benefit homeless families in Bergen County.
 The Family Promise Network provides temporary shelter for working, homeless families with dependent children while they confront the issues that contributed to their homelessness.
 Please see the brochure posted on the Outreach bulletin board outside of the parish office for further information.

 Soles 4 Souls The Teen Outreach Committee collects shoe donations and gets them ready for pick-up by the supporting organization.
 Donations of unused or underutilized footwear to this very worthwhile charity can be placed in the basket located in the West Corridor of the Parish House.